Browse our jobs and apply for your next role.

 People go into contracting for different reasons.
-There is a commonly held myth that contractors cannot get work elsewhere, but it is essential to remember that this idea is just that—a myth.
+There is a commonly held myth that contractors cannot get work elsewhere, but it is essential to remember that this idea is a myth.

 Companies must provide clear instructions and guidelines for contractors.
 On top of that, offer feedback on their work performance.

-Explain to contract workers the overall aims and goals to which your team is working.
-Since they just joined your team, they would not understand right away the significance of a particular task as part of the big picture.
+Explain to contract workers the overall aims and goals your team is working on.
+Since they just joined your team, they would not immediately understand the significance of a particular task as part of the big picture.

 Taking the extra time to discuss the aim and how it connects to the bigger picture.
-Contractors often have a broad perspective gained from other workplaces and similar tasks that they can feed into your plans, but only if you let them in on those plans.
+Contractors often have a broad perspective they learnt from other workplaces and similar tasks that they can contribute to your plans, but only if you let them in on those plans.

 In most cases, the longer the contract period, the more benefits the position would come with to keep the contract hire engaged, supported and valued.
 “Some ways to improve the benefits package, especially for more senior roles, are to include maternity or paternity leave and dental care coverage,” adds Marlinda.

 Another way to build positive working relationships is to offer contractors career growth opportunities, which can come in the form of mentorship or training.
 It’s not just the contract employees who will benefit from these initiatives.
-Organisations can enjoy higher levels of engagement, retention and knowledge-sharing, which boosts employer branding to attract top contract talent.
+Organisations can enjoy higher engagement, retention and knowledge-sharing levels, which boosts employer branding to attract top contract talent.

-It is imperative that you eliminate any barriers that prevent a contractor from feeling like part of the team.
-Small distinctions, such as not being given a company email address, not receiving invites to company-wide events or missing out on the corporate benefits package, can make a contractor feel like they don’t belong – and this could cause them to become disengaged.
+It would be best to eliminate any barriers preventing a contractor from feeling like part of the team.
+Minor distinctions, such as not being given a company email address, not receiving invites to company-wide events or missing out on the corporate benefits package, can make a contractor feel like they don’t belong – and this could cause them to become disengaged.